Ana Bogdan: 2023: Wimbledon third round, two WTA 125 titles

-2024–2025: Second WTA final, injury and hiatus
+2024–26: Second WTA final, injury and hiatus

 In February 2024, Bogdan defeated fellow Romanian Jaqueline Cristian in the semifinals at the Transylvania Open to set up a meeting with Karolína Plíšková in the championship match, which she lost in straight sets.

 At the 2024 French Open, she defeated qualifier Elsa Jacquemot and 20th seed Anastasia Pavlyuchenkova to reach the third round, where she lost to 15th seed Elina Svitolina.
 As a result, Bogdan returned to the top 50 in the rankings, at No. 49 on 10 June 2024.

 At the 2024 Paris Olympics, she lost in the first round to Italy's Jasmine Paolini, and partnering Jaqueline Cristian, lost in the first round of doubles to Japanese duo Shuko Aoyama and Ena Shibahara.

 In Cleveland, Bogdan qualified for the main draw of the Tennis in the Land and defeated second seed Leylah Fernandez, and lucky loser Greet Minnen.
 She then lost to fifth seed Anastasia Potapova in the quarterfinals.

 She qualified for the 2024 Japan Women's Open in October and reached the quarterfinals with wins over Veronika Kudermetova and fourth seed Marie Bouzková, before losing in the last eight to eventual champion Suzan Lamens.

 In July 2025, a few days after losing in the first round at the Iași Open to Varvara Gracheva, Bogdan announced she was taking an indefinite break from the tour due to knee and ankle injuries suffered in practice for the tournament.

+Bogdan made her comeback to the WTA Tour at the Transylvania Open in February 2026, receiving a wildcard entry into the main-draw but losing to qualifier Maja Chwalińska in the first round.

 Personal life

-She is in a relationship with Romanian-Italian rally driver Simone Tempestini as of 2020.
+Bogdan had previously been in a relationship with Romanian-Italian rally driver Simone Tempestini as of 2020, but the couple had broken up as of March of 2024.